 '''

 typedef struct {

+int

 / flag indicating whether this descriptor is active /

-int

 enabled;

 / each descriptor is indexed starting from 0 /

 int

-index:
+index;

+/ name of group /

 char

-/ name of group /

 name;

+/ communicator of processes in same group /

 MPI_Comm comm;

-/ communicator of processes in same group /

-/ local rank of process in communicator /
+/ local rank of process {\tt in} communicator /

 int

 rank;

+int

+ranks;

 / number of ranks in communicator /

-int

-ranks:

 } scr_groupdesc;

 '''

 The enabled field is set to 0 (false) or 1 (true) to indicate whether this particular group descriptor may be used.
 Even though a group descriptor may be defined, it may be disabled.
 The index field records the index within the scr_groupdescs array.
 The name field is a copy of the group name.
 The comm field is a handle to the MPI communicator that defines the group the process is a member of.
-The rank and ranks fields cache the rank of the process in this communicator and the number of processes in this communicator, respectively.
+The rank and ranks fields cache the rank of the process in this communicator, respectively.